We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can also make a paste with oatmeal and water and apply it to your skin.
 Mix 1 part oatmeal to 1 part water, and mix until it forms a paste.

 Mix 2 parts sandalwood powder with 1 part water to make a pastelike substance.
 Before applying it to your rash, test it on a small patch of unbroken skin.
-If you don’t have a reaction after an hour, you should be able to apply it to the rash without any further issues.
+If you don’t react after an hour, you should apply it to the rash without any further issues.

 Baking soda (sodium bicarbonate) can soothe itchy skin.
 It’s also something most of us have in our pantry.
 This makes it a great home remedy for heat rash and other itchy skin conditions.